 As we have seen, the fear of failing and anxiety about taking action are the leading reasons for indecision and failure to take action.
 Coming up with ideas and implementing them on a small scale will enable you to get immediate feedback, improve business processes and boost your performance.

-You can prevent diminishing returns by using the superstructure method and 90/10 principle.
+You can prevent diminishing returns by using the superstructure method and 80/20 rule.
 Understanding and using these two effective tools will help you set the right expectations and achieve your goals.